jmetzger/training-mariadb-basics-en/README.md

      * Query Plans
      * [Be aware of subselects - Example 1](/performance/subselects-1.md)
      * SELECT- and JOIN-TYPES
-     * Redesign Performance-Ctritical Statements
+     * Redesign of performance-critical statements
-     * Optimizer-Hints (and why you should not use them)
+     * Optimizer-hints (and why you should not use them)

   1. Joins and performance
      * The different types of joins and their optimal use concerning performance

   1. Locking
-     * Practical examples how to work with locks
+     * Practical examples: How to work with locks
      * Identifying long running locks and how to avoid them

   1. InnoDB - Storage Engine